mkessel007/genesis-toolbar-extras/readme.txt

 * All by MediaCairn Design Studio, 2+ (all free)
 * All by "Allure Themes" brand, 8+ (all premium - though, not longer available at the moment...)
 * All by The Pixelista (Jessica Barnard), 2+ (all premium)
+* "Domestic8ted LifeStyle Theme", "Decor8ted Theme" by Shannon Dow of EightCrazy Designs (both premium).
 * "Dynamik Website Builder" (aka Dynamik Genesis) by Catalyst Themes/Cobalt Apps, Inc. (premium)
+* "Nameless" by Mónica Guerra Leiria (free)
 * "Buster" by Bradley Potter (free)
 * "Simply Sweet" by Auxano Creative (free)
 * "Fluid" by Nick Croft - Designs by Nickthe_Geek (currently free)
 * "Pin It" by Loren Nason/Your Local Tech (free)
+* "Event Manager Theme" by Social Coup Ltd. & Bill Erickson (premium).
 * "Peppermint" by Sara Greenlaw - Swoon Media
 * "Charisma" by Cristian Antohe/Cozmoslabs (free)
 * "Belvedere" by Ryan Holder (once premium, not longer available)
-* "Twenty Diez", "Matrimony" by Jared Atchison (once free)
+* "Tasty" (free), "Twenty Diez" (once free), "Matrimony" (once premium) by Jared Atchison
 * "BE Gallery", "Genesis CRM" by Bill Erickson (free)
 * "Bones for Genesis" by Eddie Machado/Themble (once premium, now free)
 * "Code Chirps" by Daniel Shamburger/Code Chirps (free)